plotly/orca/README.md

 ## System dependencies

-**If you don't care about exporting EPS you can skip this section.**
+**If you don't care about exporting EPS or EMF you can skip this section.**

-The environment you're installing this into may require Poppler for EPS exports.
+The environment you're installing this into may require Poppler for EPS exports and Inkscape for EMF exports.

 #### Poppler installation via Aptitude (used by some \*nix/BSD, e.g. Ubuntu)

 ```
-$ apt-get poppler-utils (requires `sudo` or root privileges)
+$ apt-get install poppler-utils (requires `sudo` or root privileges)
 ```

 #### Poppler installation via Homebrew (third-party package manager for Mac OS X)